TAMU-CPT/lims-frontend/DESIGN.md

 		  results.
 		- The code is identical on every page, and **auditable** for mistakes.
-	- With the past, **we have lost phages because we could not find the sequencing run spreadsheet which mentioned their sequencing, and been able to track down their contigs.
-We do not know the end closure status because it was maintained in separatespread sheets**
+	- With the past, **we have lost phages because we could not find the sequencing run spreadsheet** which mentioned their sequencing, and been able to track down their contigs.
+We do not know the end closure status because it was maintained in separate spread sheets
 	- We choose to track things like DNA concentration and provide the same tables of data that are in the existing sequencing spreadsheets to reduce friction for end users.
 While it is unlikely people will immediately